bhakti464/Task-2/README.md

+## 🌦️ WeatherAUS EDA – Exploratory Data Analysis & Visualization
+# 📌 Project Objective
-This repository contains Python code for exploratory data analysis (EDA) on the weatherAUS.csv dataset.
-The goal is to understand the dataset, clean it, and visualize relationships among weather features, especially with respect to predicting rainfall.
+This project focuses on performing exploratory data analysis (EDA) on the weatherAUS.csv dataset.
+The goal is to understand key patterns, clean the dataset, and visualize relationships between weather features to support future machine learning tasks.

+# 🧰 Tools & Libraries Used
+Python
+Pandas – For data loading and manipulation
+Matplotlib & Seaborn – For data visualization
+Plotly Express – For interactive plotting

+## 🔧 Steps Performed
-# Step 1: Load Dataset
+# 1. Load the Dataset
-We use pandas to load the dataset and check the structure using .info() to understand column types and missing values.
+The dataset was loaded and basic information was viewed, including data types and the presence of missing values.

-# Step 2: Basic Exploration
+# 2. Initial Data Exploration
-We view:

-The first few rows (df.head()),

-Descriptive statistics (df.describe()), and

-The number of missing values in each column (df.isnull().sum()).
+Basic EDA operations like viewing the first few records, checking statistical summaries, and counting missing values were performed to get an overview of the data.

-🔹 Step 3: Data Cleaning
+# 3. Data Cleaning
-We remove columns with more than 30% missing values.

-Then, we drop rows that still contain missing data using dropna().
+Columns with more than 30% missing values were removed.
+After that, all rows with any remaining null values were dropped to ensure a clean dataset.

-🔹 Step 4: Rainfall Distribution
+# 4. Rainfall Distribution
-We plot a histogram of the Rainfall column to understand its distribution and skewness.
+A histogram was plotted to visualize the distribution of rainfall values.
+This helped in identifying skewness and concentration in lower ranges.

-🔹 Step 5: Correlation Matrix
+# 5. Correlation Matrix
-We compute a correlation matrix for numerical columns and use a heatmap to visualize the strength and direction of relationships between features.

-🔹 Step 6: Boxplot for Max Temperature
+A heatmap was generated to show correlations between numerical features, highlighting which variables might be important for prediction tasks.

+# 6. Outlier Detection via Boxplot
-A boxplot is used to detect outliers and spread in the MaxTemp column.
+A boxplot was created for the MaxTemp feature to visually detect outliers and understand the spread of data.

-🔹 Step 7: Pairplot (Grouped by Rain Tomorrow)
-Using selected features, we create a pairplot (multi-variable scatterplot grid) colored by the RainTomorrow column (binary classification: Yes/No).
-It helps visualize class separation and feature relationships.
+# 7. Pairplot by Target Variable
+Selected features were used to generate a pairplot, colored by the RainTomorrow target variable.
+This allowed us to examine how features relate to each other and how they vary with the target.

-🔹 Step 8: Interactive Scatter Plot
+# 8. Interactive Scatter Plot
-An interactive Plotly scatter plot shows how Humidity3pm relates to Rainfall, colored by RainTomorrow.
-This helps in visual pattern detection.

-This EDA lays the groundwork for building a predictive model to forecast rain tomorrow using historical weather data.
+An interactive scatter plot was created using Plotly to explore the relationship between afternoon humidity and rainfall, with color indicating whether it rained the next day.

+# ✅ Outcome
+Cleaned dataset with no missing values
+Visual insights gained on data distributions and correlations Categorical target variable (RainTomorrow) mapped and visualized Clear foundation established for building predictive models